selabs-ur1/VV-ESIR-TP3/exercises/balanced-strings.md

 ### 1. Input Space Partionning to design an Initial set of inputs

-When we refer to the [Textbook written by Oscar Luis Vera-Pérez](https://oscarlvp.github.io/vandv-classes/#_input_space_partitioning), we understand that Input space partitioning is a technique that divides the input domain into partitions based on specific characteristics to ensure that test inputs represent a wide range of possible values, including valid and invalid inputs.
+When we refer to the [Textbook written by Oscar Luis Vera-Pérez](https://oscarlvp.github.io/vandv-classes/#_input_space_partitioning), we understood that Input space partitioning is a technique that divides the input domain into partitions based on specific characteristics to ensure that test inputs represent a wide range of possible values, including valid and invalid inputs.

 In our case the key characteristics of the input domain could be :
 - the length of the string (short : less than 3, normal : between 4 and 10, long : mre than 10)